shaneelu/Team15ECE3400.github.io/Milestones/Milestone2/Milestone2report.md

 ## Autonomous Wall Detection
 ### Preliminary Sensor Tests
-Our first goal for milestone 2 was to have our robot autonomously detect a wall using [Sharp GP2Y0A41SK0F](http://www.sharp-world.com/products/device/lineup/data/pdf/datasheet/gp2y0a41sk_e.pdf) short-range IR sensors which are appropriate for the size of the maze.
+Our first goal for milestone 2 was to have our robot autonomously detect walls using the [Sharp GP2Y0A41SK0F](http://www.sharp-world.com/products/device/lineup/data/pdf/datasheet/gp2y0a41sk_e.pdf) short-range IR sensors.
+These IR short-range IR sensors were chosen given the small distance of the walls to the robot.
 We attached three of these IR sensors to a 3D printed mount attached to the robot in order to detect walls in front, to the left, and to the right to aid in navigation through the maze.

-We started off by testing the output from one sensor, which connects to GND and 5V and outputs an analog signal up to 3.1 V.
+We started off by connecting the IR sensor's GND, 5V, and analog signal output to the Arduino GND, +5V, and analog input respectively.

-The IR sensor readout produces an output which must be translated to voltage, then into distance.
+The IR sensor readout produced an output which must be translated to voltage, then into distance.
 Based on the [datasheet] (https://www.pololu.com/file/0J713/GP2Y0A41SK0F.pdf), in order to calculate a voltage, the following operations must be performed on the sensor readout:

 ```
 volts = sensorValue*(5.0/1024.0);